 Who are we?

-Rockabillies comprises of 4 music leaders (Roma, Sally, Naomi, Emily) and an Administrator, (Kelly) who deals with all the administrative side of things.
 We are based in Long Eaton and have our own premises to work from which allows us to decorate the room to tie in with musical or seasonal themes plus display instruments and props in a colourful and engaging way.
-The room is also great for birthday parties and workshops.
+The room is also great workshops and our weekly adult choir.

 Roma - Founder & Music Leader